rsnasraty/rsnasraty/README.md

 - 🎓 I received my software development certificate from Nashville Software School (Cohort 40).
 - 🎓 I have a Bachelors in Psychology from Vanderbilt University (Graduated in 2016).
 - 💻 My Tech Stack: Vanilla Javascript; Python; Django; React.js; HTML; CSS3; SQL fundamentals.
-- 📫 Please feel free to connect with me on [LinkedIn] www.linkedin.com/in/rsnasraty
+- 📫 Please feel free to connect with me on [LinkedIn](www.linkedin.com/in/rsnasraty)

 <!--
 **rsnasraty/rsnasraty** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.